ozoidemi/ePaper_guest_dashboard/README.md

 If you already have any of these sections, just append the new entries at the end of each, and make sure to respect the spacing.

 The file includes all the entities that you will need.
-Other than adding an icon to `guest_display_deep_sleep_flag`, you wont need to create nor modify any entities via the GUI.
+Other than adding an icon to `guest_display_deep_sleep_flag`, you won't need to create nor modify any other entities via the GUI.

 #### CLI
 The final step is to install `zbar-tools`, which are necessary for the [QR code integration](https://www.home-assistant.io/integrations/qrcode) to work.